valeriupredoi/bgcval2/README.md

 A sample yaml exists in `input_yml/comparison_analysis_template.yml`, which can be adapted to additional analyses.

-Once the comparison suite has been run, members of the UKESM project can copy the html report website over to the esmeval public directory, here:
+Once the comparison suite has been run, members of the esmeval group workspace on jasmin can copy the html report to a web-visible directory, using the script:

 ```
-REPORTPATH=/gws/nopw/j04/esmeval/public/CompareReports/bgcval2/$USER
-mkdir -p $REPORTPATH
-rsync -av CompareReports2/* $REPORTPATH/.
+./rsync_to_esmeval.sh
 ```

-which will appear on the [jasmin public facing page](https://gws-access.jasmin.ac.uk/public/esmeval/CompareReports/bgcval2/), which is public facing but password protected.
+then the report will appear on the [jasmin public facing page](https://gws-access.jasmin.ac.uk/public/esmeval/CompareReports/bgcval2/), which is public facing but password protected.